WICG/webcomponents/proposals/Template-Instantiation.md

 The `attributeNamespace` readonly IDL attribute, on getting, must return the [namespace](https://dom.spec.whatwg.org/#concept-attribute-namespace) of the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) of the  _attribute value setter_ associated with the context object.

-The `value` IDL attribute of `TemplatePart` when involved on an _attribute template part_, on getting, must return the value string of the _attribute template part_ if the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) of the _attribute value setter_ associated with the context object if the attribute is _partially templatized_.
-Otherwise, if the [attribute](https://dom.spec.whatwg.org/#concept-attribute) is _fully templatized_, it must return its [attribute value](https://dom.spec.whatwg.org/#concept-attribute-value).
+The `value` IDL attribute of `TemplatePart`, when invoked on an _attribute template part_, on getting, must return the value string of the _attribute template part_ if the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) of the _attribute value setter_ associated with the context object is _partially templatized_.
+Otherwise, if the [attribute](https://dom.spec.whatwg.org/#concept-attribute) is fully templatized, it must return its [attribute value](https://dom.spec.whatwg.org/#concept-attribute-value).
 On setting, it must set the value string of the _attribute template part_ to the new value, and _apply attribute template part list_ with the _attribute template part_ associated with the context object.

-The `booleanValue` IDL attribute, on getting, must return `true` if the associated [element](https://dom.spec.whatwg.org/#concept-attribute-element) of the _attribute value setter_ associated with the context object has the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) of the _attribute value setter_ and return `false` otherwise.
-On setting, if the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) is _fully templatized_, it must set the string value to an empty string “”, and _apply attribute template part list_ with the _attribute template part_ associated with the context object.
+The `booleanValue` IDL attribute, on getting, must return `true` if the associated [element](https://dom.spec.whatwg.org/#concept-attribute-element) of the _attribute value setter_ associated with the context object has the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) of the _attribute value setter_, and return `false` otherwise.
+On setting, if the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) is fully templatized, it must set the string value to an empty string “”, and _apply attribute template part list_ with the _attribute template part_ associated with the context object.
 Otherwise, if the [attribute](https://dom.spec.whatwg.org/#concept-attribute) is _partially templatized_, it must throw a “[`NotSupportedError`](https://heycam.github.io/webidl/#notsupportederror)” [`DOMException`](https://heycam.github.io/webidl/#idl-DOMException).

 To **update** the associated [attribute](https://dom.spec.whatwg.org/#concept-attribute) of an _attribute value setter_ *attributeValueSetter* to an *attribute*, run these steps: